Here are 10 of the best new release films coming to Netflix in April 2023

-Netflix April 2023: Here are the 10 best new films on Netflix UK - including Lewis Capaldi and David Bowie
+What's films are coming to Netflix UK in April: 10 of best new films on Netflix UK - including Lewis Capaldi documentary

-Netflix are launching some Oscar nominated films this April – and a special behind the scenes documentary on Lewis Capaldi.
+Streaming giant Netflix will launch some amazing new releases films and documentaries this April – including a special behind the scenes documentary on Lewis Capaldi.

 It is most definitely one of the most exciting films line-ups so far this year from Netflix, with a eagerly anticipated Lewis Capaldi documentary and an award winning David Bowie biopic on the list of new releases added to the streamers platform in April.